microsoft/FluidFramework/packages/test/test-utils/README.md

     };
     const entryPoint = new TestFluidObjectFactory([["sharedString", SharedString.getFactory()]]);
     ```
-    > This can replaced by any `IComponentFactory` or `IRuntimeFactory`.
+    > This can replaced by any `IFluidDataStoreFactory` or `IRuntimeFactory`.
 When the loader is asked to resolve a Container with the above code details, it will load the above factory.

 3. Create a local `Loader`:
     ```typescript